DontSnooze/dontsnooze.github.io/_posts/2021-07-30-Rewards-Chart-for-Amos-fork-of-the-energi3-provisioning-repository.md

 ---

 This site parse an NRG reward data csv file generated from the updated energi3-provisioning scripts and creates a few charts for easy viewing.
-See what updates I made to the energi3-provisioning scripts on github

 Charts Screenshot: